davidmooreanalytics/carcleaner/README.md

 # eBay-Exploration
-# Please open the .ipynb file to view the analysis done on the data.
+# Please open the car_exploration_explained.ipynb file to view the analysis done on the data.